nderjung/pxe-roms/README.md

          ```
          Then copy the contents from `out/` to `10.1.0.69:/srv/tftp`.

+3. Set up a HTTP server to host preseeds and kernels.
+A pre-built server is
+   included in the [`docker-compose.yml`](docker-compose.yml) file as an
+   example.
+In the rest of this tutorial, I will be referring to
+   [`https://pub.nderjung.net`](https://pub.nderjung.net) as the HTTP server.

-3. Set up a DHCP server to indicate to the network bootable server a ROM is
+4. Set up a DHCP server to indicate to the network bootable server a ROM is
    available,

    1. Define a static IP, e.g. `10.1.0.1`.